top of page

 “Changes can only surprise you when you don't expect them.”

-"Enjoy the change, taste the adventure, and enjoy New Cheese"
+"Enjoy the change, taste the adventure, and enjoy New Cheese."

-"Keep changing, don't let your cheese overtake you"
+"Keep changing, don't let your cheese overtake you."

 “Moving in a new direction helps you find a New Purpose.”

-5. Rating of the book "Who Moved My Cheese?" on a scale of 1-10.
+5. Who Moved My Cheese: Book rating on a scale of 1-10.

 6. A few words about the author of the book, Dr. Spencer Johnson

-Dr. Spencer Jonson is an internationally renowned speaker and author whose ideas have helped millions of people discover simple truths.
+Dr. Spencer Jonson is an internationally renowned speaker and author whose ideas have helped millions discover simple truths.
 His career spanned clinical practice, as well as teaching and writing.
 He lived from 1940 to 2017.
 He was a trained psychiatrist.
-After graduating in psychology from the University of Southern California (where he also earned his Ph.D.), Dr. Johnson earned his M.D. from the Royal College of Surgeons in Ireland, followed by internships at the Mayo Clinic and Harvard Medical School.
-He was chief medical officer at Medtronic, where the pacemaker was invented.
-He was a consultant at the Center for Human Studies and the School of Medicine at the University of California.
+Johnson’s education includes a PhD psychology from the University of Southern California, an M.D. from the Royal College of Surgeons, and medical clerkships at Harvard Medical School and the Mayo Clinic.

 See also: